liviaab/gen_api/README.md

 ```

-## Running Tests Locally
+## Testing
-Before running the tests locally, you should change the database configuration (username, password and hostname in `./config/test.exs`) to your local postgres database configurations.
+Before running tests locally, you should change the database configuration (username, password and hostname in `./config/test.exs`) to your local postgres database configurations.
 Than you can:

 ```sh
 $ mix test